sgumhold/TmoTA/README.md

 - `C` to toggle view centering

 ## Bug List
-- other object press-drag-release interaction sometimes does not work (instead new object is created that can be removed again by pressing Escape)
+- 23.02.2023 press-drag-release interaction sometimes does not work (instead new object is created that can be removed again by pressing Escape)
-- videos with 90 degree rotation are not read correctly.
-Currently, you need to convert to single frame images to use TmoTA on such videos
+- *26.02.2023 videos with 90 degree rotation are not read correctly.
+Currently, you need to convert to single frame images to use TmoTA on such videos* (**fixed** on 27.02.2023 within cgv framework)

 ## ToDo List
 - support undo and redo